 Mark has been instructed regularly, and provides advice at a preliminary stage if requested, in relation to all aspects of investigations and prosecutions brought under the Proceeds of Crime Acts 1995 and 2002, and related legislation.

-Mark has a particular interest in International Arbitration and is a member of the Chartered Institute of Arbitrators, the Scottish Arbitration Centre and the Faculty of Advocates Dispute Resolution Service.
+He has a particular interest in International Arbitration and is a member of the Chartered Institute of Arbitrators, the Scottish Arbitration Centre and the Faculty of Advocates Dispute Resolution Service.

 The case involves Mr Green and 4 other men being charged with conspiring together to acquire and obtain by fraud a majority and controlling stake in the shareholding of Rangers Football Club.